massgov/mayflower/react/README.md

 $ `npm run test:coverage` Generates a test report

-$ `npm run build`: Compile the code from /src into es6 and commonjs formats in preparation for publishing.
+$ `npm run build`: Compile the code from `/src` into es6 and commonjs formats in preparation for publishing.
+This command also generates icon components from the .svg files under `/src/components/base/Icon/assets` to `dist/Icon`.

 #### Adding dependencies